tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/pad_to_total_sizes.md

 Fake edges are created such that each fake node has an approximately uniform number of incident edges (this behavior is not guaranteed and may change in the future).

+NOTE(b/275338236): This operation is not available in TFLite (last checked for TF 2.12).

 <!-- Tabular view -->
  <table class="responsive fixed orange">